Medicaid furnishes medical assistance to eligible low-income families and to eligible aged, blind and/or disabled people whose income is

-- Most women of child bearing age may be eligible for birth control and family planning services for up to 24 months after their regular Medicaid stops.
+- Most women of child bearing age may be eligible for birth control and family planning services for up to 24 months after their

 Most people receiving Medicaid are enrolled with one of the managed care plans under the Diamond State Health Plan.

 To apply for Delaware Healthy Children's Program click here

 Diamond State Health Plan - Delaware's Medicaid Managed Care Program

 The majority of people receiving Medicaid must choose a family doctor who, along with a managed care organization (MCO), will provide or